CodingItWrong/websocket-chat-node/README.md

-# My Node App
+# websocket-chat-node

-Describe your app here.
+A simple WebSocket echo server using Node and `ws`.

 ## Installation